edgedb/edgedb/docs/reference/backend_ha.rst

 Adaptive HA
 -----------

-EdgeDB also supports DNS-based generic HA backends.
-This may be a cloud database with multi-AZ failover or some custom HA Postgres cluster that keeps a DNS name always resolved to the leader node.
+|Gel| also supports DNS-based generic HA backends.
+This may be a cloud
+database with multi-AZ failover or some custom HA Postgres cluster that keeps a DNS name always resolved to the leader node.
 Adaptive HA can be enabled with a switch in addition to a regular backend DSN: